Floerianc/fNotes/asset/doc/0guideEN.md

 ### 3. Writing your note
-This version of fNotes features a few features to edit your note.
+This version of fNotes features a few features to edit your note. fNotes automatically tracks the amount of characters, amount of characters excluding spaces, words and reading time when you write your notes.
 All functions you could use:

 ### 3.1 Basic: